Academic Policies

 Student Statement of Rights

-VanArts is certified with the Private Training Institutions Branch (PTIB) of the British Columbia Ministry of Advanced Education and Skills Training.
+VanArts is certified with the Private Training Institutions Regulatory Unit (PTIRU) within the System Integrity Branch (SIB) of the Ministry of Post-Secondary Education and Future Skills.

 Before you enrol at a certified private training institution, you should be aware of your rights and responsibilities.